2019342a/wadGroupProject/README.md

 On Windows, navigate to the directory where you installed redis and run redis-server.exe from a command line.

+---

+The website should now be available from 127.0.0.1:8000/storyteller or localhost:8000/storyteller

 ## Running populate_storyteller.py